plumed/plumed2/developer-doc/usingDoxygen.md

 This command has the following syntax:

 \verbatim
-keys.addOutputComponent( name, keyword, explanation )
+keys.addOutputComponent( name, keyword, type, explanation )
 \endverbatim

 where <i> name </i> is the name the component will be given i.e. the quantity will be referencable in input as <i> label.name </i>.
-<i> keyword </i> is the name of any keyword that must be added to the input for the action in order to calculate this quantity
+<i> keyword </i> is the name of any keyword that must be added to the input for the action in order to calculate this quantity, <i> type </i>
-and <i> explanation </i> is an explanation of the quantity that will appear in the manual.
+documents whether the output is a scalar, vector, matrix or grid (see \ref argument-keywords) and <i> explanation </i> is an explanation of the quantity that will appear in the manual.

 If your Action always generates a particular set of components then the form of this command changes slightly.
 That is to say if it makes no sense to use reference the isolated label for your command then this command should read:

 \verbatim
 componentsAreNotOptional(keys);
-keys.addOutputComponent( name, "default", explanation )
+keys.addOutputComponent( name, "default", "scalar", explanation )
 \endverbatim

 So for example in RESTRAINT, which always generates a component called bias and a component called force2, the components are registered